 Gavin Sheridan has been a blogger since 2002 and a right to information advocate and activist since filing his first FOI request in 2009.
 He is part of the team behind TheStory.ie, KildareStreet.com, Storyful (acquired by News Corp), and founded Vizlegal – a legal information startup.
 At TheStory.ie, Gavin pioneered the use of Freedom of Information law in new ways, resulting in multiple significant decisions by the Information Commissioner, the High Court, and the Supreme Court.
 These cases included the ultimate release of the “Trichet Letters” in 2014 and the designation of the National Asset Management Agency (NAMA) as a public authority for the purposes of the Access to Information on the Environment (AIE) Regulations in the Supreme Court.

-Ken Foxe is an assistant lecturer at the DIT School of Media and a freelance journalist.
-He has worked with the RTE Investigations Unit, where he oversaw the establishment of the Unit’s website and worked as a multimedia reporter.
+Ken Foxe is an assistant lecturer at TU Dublin and a freelance journalist.
+He has worked with the RTÉ Investigations Unit, where he oversaw the establishment of the Unit’s website and worked as a multimedia reporter.
+He also worked as editor of Noteworthy, a community-driven investigative journalism platform by Journal Media.
 He is the author of two books ‘Snouts in the Trough: Politicians & Their Expenses‘ and ‘Revenge‘, a true crime book.
 He was winner of the TV3 Story of the Year Award for 2009 following a series of newspaper stories about political expenses, which led to the resignation of then Ceann Comhairle John O’Donoghue.
 He has a particular interest and expertise in the use of Freedom of Information and data for investigative reporting.

 Malachy Browne is Senior Video Producer at The New York Times and former Managing Editor at Reported.ly (First Look Media), which was an international team of reporters covering global stories that emerge through online communities and citizen networks.
 Previously, Malachy was news editor with Storyful.
 He created the Irish current affairs website and magazine archive, Politico.ie (2009) and worked for the political magazine, Village (2006 – 2008).
 He is a member of the First Draft Coalition and has contributed to Al Jazeera, The Intercept, Open Democracy, TV3, RTE, The Irish Examiner, European Journalism Centre, Krautreporter and El Espanol.
 Formerly a computer programmer, Malachy enjoys newsroom innovation and creating technology that powers journalism and human rights work.

-Karrie Kehoe is a freelance investigative data journalist.
-She previously worked with the RTÉ Investigations Unit and The Times and Sunday Times in London on their computational investigative team.
-Previously she worked for the International Consortium of Investigative Journalists (ICIJ), the Thomson Reuters Foundation and as researcher for FIFA investigative journalist Andrew Jennings.
+Karrie Kehoe is a data journalist with the International Consortium of Investigative Journalists.
+She has also worked with the RTÉ Investigations Unit and The Times and Sunday Times in London on their computational investigative team.
+She has worked as well with the Thomson Reuters Foundation and as a researcher for FIFA investigative journalist Andrew Jennings.

-Tom Lyons is former Executive Editor at the Sunday Business Post.
+Tom Lyons is the editor of The Currency and former Executive Editor at the Sunday Business Post.
 He previously worked with The Irish Times, The Sunday Independent and The Sunday Times.
 Tom is a former NNI Business & Economics Journalist of the Year and co-author of two best selling books on Ireland’s financial crisis – The Fitzpatrick Tapes, The Rise and Fall of One Man, One Bank, and One Country and Fingers: The Man Who Brought Down Irish Nationwide and Cost Us €5.4bn.

 Right To Know is represented by FP Logue Solicitors